Randomized Control Trials

 Families Together Program

 This R01 study, funded by National Institute of Child Health and Human Development, is a randomized clinical trial designed to assess the effectiveness of Promoting First Relationships® among children aged 1 to 5 years in child welfare who have recently been reunited with their birth parent after a foster care separation.
 Promoting First Relationships was adapted and evaluated for service with preschool-aged children.
 We are partnering with Washington State to implement this community-based clinical trial of effectiveness.
 Sample recruitment is complete, and we are continuing to collect outcome data.
 Recruitment for this study ended in the summer of 2023, we continue to collect outcome data until mid-2024.
 Sample recruitment is complete, and we are continuing to collect outcome data.
 Recruitment for this study ended in the summer of 2023, we continue to collect outcome data until mid-2024.
-NIH Clinical Trial # NCT06109766
+NIH Clinical Trial # NCT04382677

 Moms & Babies Program

-(Programa de Mamás y Bebés)
+(Programa Para Mamás y Bebés)

 This RO1 study, funded by the National Institute of Child Health and Human Development, is a randomized clinical trial designed to evaluate the effectiveness of adding a research-based 10-week home visiting parenting program to Evidence-Based depression treatment, to counter the pernicious effects of mothers’ depression on parenting quality and infant development.
 Participants will be English and Spanish-speaking low-income mothers who began publicly funded depression treatment in pregnancy at their primary care community health centers and their infants 2-4 months of age.
+NIH Clinical Trial # NCT02724774

 Principal Investigator, Dr. Susan Spieker, and Co-investigator, Dr. Monica Oxford